SystemFw/blog/content/staging/paxos-failures.md

 For example:
 - Why are there 2 phases?
-- Moving from Phase 1 to Phase 2 and from Phase 2 to completion is predicated on receiving a response from a _majority_ of storage servers.
+- Progress is predicated on receiving a response from a _majority_ of storage servers.
 Why a majority?
 Why not just one, or all of them, or 40% of them?
 - There are rules about proposal numbers, what's the point of that?
 - The writer in some cases proposes a value that's not the one the client sent.
 Why?